bytebase/bytebase.com/content/blog/flyway-vs-liquibase.md

 ### Schema drift detection

 - **Flyway**: Run `flyway check -drift ...` to produce a report indicating difference between target database and the one created by the migrations applied by Flyway.
-- **Liquibase**: Not supported.
+- **Liquibase**: Run `liquibase diff --format=json` to produce a report indicating difference between target database and source database.

 ## Summary

 Flyway and Liquibase are both popular tools for database CI/CD.
 Liquibase uses an XML format changelog, which makes it more flexible but also has a steeper learning curve.
 Flyway uses numeric ordering of SQL scripts, which is easier to learn but can lead to conflicts in collaboration.

 Ultimately, the choice between Flyway and Liquibase depends on your specific needs and preferences.
-Both tools are powerful and widely used in the industry.
+Both are powerful CLI tools and widely used in the industry.
+If you are looking for a more interactive GUI and more collaboration features, you may consider [Bytebase](/).